caddyserver/website/src/docs/markdown/caddyfile/directives/bind.md

 ```

 - **&lt;hosts...&gt;** is the list of host interfaces to bind which to bind the listener.
-- **&lt;protocols...&gt;** is an optional override of the HTTP protocols to enable for the listener.
+- **&lt;protocol&gt;** is an optional override of the HTTP protocols to enable for the listener, see the [server options](/docs/caddyfile/options#protocols) for its accepted values and their meanings.

 ## Examples